apache/druid/docs/multi-stage-query/index.md

 ### PARTITIONED BY

 INSERT and REPLACE queries require the PARTITIONED BY clause, which determines how time-based partitioning is done.
 In Druid, data is split into segments, one or more per time chunk defined by the PARTITIONED BY granularity.
 A good general rule is to adjust the granularity so that each segment contains about five million rows.
 Choose a granularity based on your ingestion rate.
-For example, if you ingest a million rows per day, PARTITION BY DAY is good.
+For example, if you ingest a million rows per day, PARTITIONED BY DAY is good.
 If you ingest a million rows an hour, choose PARTITION BY HOUR instead.

 Using the clause provides the following benefits: